jeanclaudder2024/Petrodeal2/oldoemultstep.md

 import { useNavigate } from 'react-router-dom';
 import { toast } from '@/hooks/use-toast';
 import EmailVerificationWaiting from './EmailVerificationWaiting';
-import zxcvbn from 'zxcvbn';
-import { parsePhoneNumberFromString } from 'libphonenumber-js';

 interface RegistrationForm {
   email: string;